wbprice/the-ten-top/design/DESIGN_DOCUMENT.md

 - Each worker begins the day with a set amount of satisfaction
 - Satisfaction decreases as time goes on
 - Satisfaction is boosted whenever the worker gets tips
-- Satisfaction is decreased if a patron complains to them
+- Satisfaction is decreased if a patron complains
+- If satisfaction is depleted, they will stop working for the day

 ## Inspirations